 One-time windfalls — tax refunds, work bonuses, sold items, gifts, side income — are the fastest path to a large chunk of the $1,000 goal and are routinely absorbed into general spending rather than directed to savings.

-Tax refunds: The average federal tax refund in 2023 was $3,167 according to IRS Filing Season Statistics.
+Recent IRS filing seasons have produced average federal refunds in the low-$3,000 range.
 A household expecting a refund can earmark it entirely for the $1,000 goal before it arrives — making the decision in advance rather than reactively when the deposit lands.
-A $3,167 refund directed to savings covers the entire $1,000 target in a single deposit.
+A refund of $1,000 or more can complete the target in a single move.

-Sold items: Most households have $200–$800 in unused items that could be sold through Facebook Marketplace, OfferUp, or eBay within 2–4 weeks.
-Electronics, clothing, furniture, exercise equipment, and kitchen appliances are the highest-value categories.
-A single afternoon photographing items and listing them online can accelerate the $1,000 goal by weeks.
+Most households have $200–$800 in unused items that could be sold through Facebook Marketplace, OfferUp, or eBay within 2–4 weeks.
+Electronics, clothing, furniture, exercise equipment, and kitchen appliances are among the highest-value categories.
+One afternoon photographing and listing unused items can accelerate the $1,000 goal by weeks.

-Rebates and cashback: If you use a cashback credit card and have accumulated rewards, redeem them as a statement credit or cash deposit to your savings account.
-Most households have $50–$300 in unredeemed cashback rewards sitting in accounts they have not checked recently.
+If you use a cashback credit card and have accumulated rewards, redeem them as a statement credit or cash deposit to your savings account.
+Many households have $50–$300 in unredeemed cashback or rewards sitting idle.

-The pre-commitment rule for windfalls: Windfalls absorbed into general spending produce no lasting financial change because the spending pool expands to absorb whatever is added.
-The only protection is a pre-committed decision made before the windfall arrives: the next unexpected or one-time income goes to the $1,000 target, in full, before any discretionary use.
-The decision made in advance survives; the decision made when the money is in your account usually does not.
+Windfalls absorbed into general spending produce no lasting financial change because the spending pool expands to absorb whatever is added.
+The only protection is a pre-committed decision made before the windfall arrives: the next unexpected or one-time income goes to the $1,000 target, in full, before any discretionary use is considered.

 After Sources 1–3 have been activated, the automated transfer is the engine that fills the remaining gap — reliably, without willpower, and without a monthly decision.

-Savings in the same bank as your checking account disappear within 60 days.
-Not through irresponsibility — through the dozens of small, automatic decisions made throughout a month when a higher account balance appears to support them.
-A different bank with a 1–3 business day transfer delay adds just enough friction to prevent casual raids.
-Ally, Marcus by Goldman Sachs, and SoFi are the standard recommendations: no-fee, no-minimum, paying 4–5% APY on the balance as it builds.
+Savings in the same bank as your checking account disappear quickly for many households — not through irresponsibility, but through the dozens of small, automatic decisions made throughout a month when a higher account balance appears to support them.
+A different bank with a 1–3 business day transfer delay adds just enough friction to prevent casual raids while keeping the money accessible for genuine emergencies.

 | Weekly transfer | Weeks to $1,000 (with no other sources) | |---|---| | $50/week | 20 weeks | | $100/week | 10 weeks | | $150/week | 7 weeks | | $200/week | 5 weeks | | $250/week | 4 weeks |